TECHNOLOGY SUPPORT SERVICES

 ITS Help Desk - The ITS Help Desk is available to assist students, faculty and staff with technical problems or questions related to IT services.
 The ITS Help Desk serves as the initial point of contact for reporting problems or inquiring about technology used at the University.
 The ITS Help Desk is staffed with both full time staff and is supplemented with student assistants.

-Device Support - Device Support provides the following services to faculty and staff of Binghamton University:
+Technical Support - Technical Support provides the following services to faculty and staff of Binghamton University:

 - Tier 2 and 3 support for operating system and software issues placed to the ITS Help Desk.